Install WordPress on Ubuntu 20.04

 file, after applying all of the above changes.
 I have removed the mail block, as this isn’t something that’s commonly used.

-user ashley;
+user abe;

 worker_processes 1;